 Neighbors of West Loop (NoWL) is a neighborhood organization formed by residents to bring together those in the West Loop who want to make a positive impact on our vibrant community.
-We are an accredited 501(c)3 non-profit organization, supported exclusively by our membership and by the West Loop residents who volunteer their time to benefit the organization.
-The organization is founded on transparency and welcomes anyone who wants to make a difference at the local level.
+We are an accredited non-profit organization, supported exclusively by our membership and by the West Loop residents who volunteer their time to benefit the organization.
+The organization is founded on transparency and welcomes anyone who wants to work within a team to make a difference at the local level.

 Our goal is to empower residents who wish to volunteer their time for the West Loop.
 We believe in transparency and the idea that every resident should have the opportunity to be informed and to be heard on issues that affect their community.
 Our mission includes the following:

 - to encourage the expansion of green space

 - to inform residents about area happenings through meetings, community forums, and electronic communications